henrypoydar/couchrest-rails/README.md

     CouchRestRails::Tests.setup
     CouchRestRails::Tests.teardown

+There are also some simple matchers you can can use to spec validations.
+See `spec/lib/matchers`.

 ### CouchRestRails document model

-For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend   and includes the CouchRest::Validatation module:
+For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend   and includes the [Validatable](http://validatable.rubyforge.org/) module:

     class YourCouchDocument < CouchRestRails::Document

       property  :email
       property  :question
       property  :answer
+      property  :rating

       timestamps!

       view_by :email

-      validates_present :question
+      validates_presence_of :question
-      validates_format :email, :as => :email_address
+      validates_numericality_of :rating

       ...